-For For the following work practice requirements You must demonstrate continuous compliance by (1) Dry rotary dryer content less than or equal to 30 percent (by weight, dry basis) AND operate with an inlet dryer temperature of less than or equal to Maintaining the 24-hour block average inlet furnish moisture content at less than or equal to 30 percent (by weight, dry basis) AND maintaining the 24-hour block average inlet dryer temperature at less than or equal to 600 °F; AND keeping records of the inlet temperature of furnish moisture content and inlet dryer temperature.
-(2) Hardwood veneer dryer Maintaining the volume percent softwood species processed below 30 percent AND keeping records of the volume percent softwood species processed.
-(3) Softwood veneer dryer Following (and documenting that you are following) your plan for minimizing fugitive emissions.
-(4) Veneer redryers content of less than or equal to 25 percent (by weight, dry basis) Maintaining the 24-hour block average inlet moisture content of the veneer processed at or below of less than or 25 percent AND keeping records of the inlet moisture content of the veneer processed.
-(5) Group 1 miscellaneous coating operations §63.2292 Continuing to use non-HAP coatings AND keeping records showing that you are using non-HAP coatings.
+For For the following work practice requirements You must demonstrate continuous compliance by AND operate with an inlet dryer temperature of less than or equal to 600 °F percent (by weight, dry basis) AND maintaining the 24-hour block average inlet dryer temperature at less than or equal to 600 °F; AND keeping records of the inlet temperature of furnish moisture content and inlet dryer temperature.
+Maintaining the volume percent (2) Hardwood veneer dryer Process less than 30 volume percent softwood species softwood species processed below 30 percent AND keeping records of the volume percent softwood species processed.
+(3) Softwood veneer dryer Minimize fugitive emissions from the dryer doors and the green end Following (and documenting that you are following) your plan for minimizing fugitive emissions.
+(4) Veneer redryers Process veneer with an inlet moisture content of less than or equal to 25 percent (by weight, dry basis) Maintaining the 24-hour block average inlet moisture content of the veneer processed at or below of less than or 25 percent AND keeping records of the inlet moisture content of the veneer processed.
+(5) Group 1 miscellaneous coating operations Use non-HAP coatings as defined in § 63.2292 Continuing to use non-HAP coatings AND keeping records showing that you are using non-HAP coatings.
+(6) Process units and control systems undergoing safety-related shutdown on and after August 13, 2021, except as noted in footnote "1" to this table Follow documented site-specific procedures to ensure the flow of raw materials and fuel or process heat ceases and that material is removed from the process unit(s) as expeditiously as possible given the system design to reduce air emissions Keeping records showing that you are following the work practice requirements during safety-related shutdowns.
+(7) Pressurized refiners undergoing startup or shutdown on and after August 13, 2021, except as noted in footnote "1" to this table Route exhaust gases from the pressurized refiner to its dryer control system no later than 15 minutes after wood is fed to the pressurized refiner during startup.
+Stop wood flow into the pressurized refiner no more than 15 minutes Keeping records showing that you are following the work practice requirements during pressurized refiner startup and shutdown events.